MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/2_plan_goals.md

 **Step 2:** During the first learning team meeting, develop an outline plan for the whole period and a more specific plan for the first focus-APT.

 **Step 3:**  Review and refine the plan as you go through the period, for subsequent focus-APTs..

-For a guideline to develop your own personal learning plan: **See Tool 2.2.1**

 ---